vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 COPY . /project
 ```

 **Tip**: Each command in the `Dockerfile` creates a layer.
-While layers created by commands such as `WORKDIR` as discarded towards final build, layers by `ADD`, `RUN` and `COPY` are retained and may increase the size of final image.
+While layers created by commands such as `WORKDIR` as discarded towards final build, layers by `ADD`, `RUN` and `COPY` are retained and may increase the size of the final image.
 It is usually a [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) to put most of those commands together in one line to avoid layers within the image.
 For example, `RUN apt-get update -qq & apt-get install -y nano build-essential libpq-dev` and so on.

 Here is what's going on: